 The commands used during the session appear in the upper panel and can be selected (highlighted).
-Click Add Selected Commands to File to move the commands to the lower panel in the desired order.
+Click the single arrow to move the commands to the lower panel in the desired order.

-To choose all commands from the upper panel at once, click Add All Commands to File instead.
+To choose all commands from the upper panel at once, click the double arrows instead.